Skip to Content

 Generally speaking, if you were to look at different cabin categories across a cruise lines fleet you’ll see that they are usually very similar, if not identical in design.

-The only real difference between this balcony cabin, and the cheaper inside cabins were that it was slightly bigger, meaning that there was space for a sofa, and also of course, the outside balcony space.
+The only real difference between this balcony cabin, and the cheaper inside cabins were that it was slightly bigger.
+This meant that there was space for a sofa, and also of course, you get the extra outside balcony space.

 I Liked The Design

 I really liked the design of this cabin, but of course, design is very subjective.
-The TV fit nicely into the wall, the drawers were soft close and it felt well looked after.
+The TV fitted nicely into the wall, the drawers were soft close and it felt well looked after.

-Not sure I particularly liked this art, I don’t really understand modern art much, but that’s just my taste.
+I’m not sure I particularly liked the art.
+I don’t really understand modern art much, but that’s just me.
 I’d much prefer a picture of some chocolate chip cookies or a cute ginger cat.

-It didn’t take long after we arrived in our cabin for our suitcases to arrive.
+It didn’t take long for our suitcases to arrive in our cabin.
 When you take a cruise you leave your suitcases at the terminal when you check in and they arrive in your cabin.

-It was pouring with rain when we embarked on the ship and embarkation took us a little over an hour.
+When we embarked on the ship, it was pouring with rain, and it took us a little over an hour.
 That meant that our suitcases were pretty damp.

 You can find the tag holders I use here: UK, US.